-In this modern day, the complexity of maintaining the production-to-consumption food system is incomprehensible; populations are growing, the environment is unstable, our food diversity is reducing and food sources are dwindling.
+In this modern day, the complexity of maintaining the production-to-consumption food system is almost incomprehensible; populations are growing, the environment is unstable, our food diversity is reducing and food sources are dwindling.
 Often, these issues are also exacerbated by the requirement to keep food stuffs abundant, safer for longer, tasty, nutritious, convenient, low cost and readily accessible.

-With the increase demands faced by this sector, there has been a massive resurgence in new technologies and better processes across the industry over the past 2 decades.
+With the increased demands faced by this sector, there has been a massive resurgence in new technologies and better processes across the industry over the past 2 decades.
 There are many disciplines within this sector that are constantly evolving, in order to enable:

 With the market being as ever-changing as it has been and at its most crowded the time is now for innovation and clever ways of working.
 There has never been a better and more important time for people to work in the industry in order to progress and improve.